 The World Bank Group, one of the largest sources of funding and knowledge for developing countries, is taking broad, fast action to help developing countries strengthen their pandemic response.
 In Sri Lanka, the Bank is working with the Government to implement pandemic management and prevention measures, and to protect vulnerable communities from the impacts of the pandemic.
 The $128.6 million Sri Lanka COVID-19 Emergency Response and Health System Preparedness Project (ERHSP) which came into operation in May 2020 has supported the implementation of Sri Lanka’s ‘test, track, isolate and treat strategy’ by contributing to the provision of essential supplies and services.
-An additional financing of $88.97 million was approved to provide scaled-up social protection measures to vulnerable communities, and a second additional financing of $80.5 million was approved in April 2021 to support vaccine procurement and deployment.
+An additional financing of $88.97 million was approved to provide scaled-up social protection measures to vulnerable communities, and two further additional financings of $80.5 million and $100 million were approved in April and September 2021 respectively to support vaccine procurement and deployment.

 In addition, in September 2020, funds worth $56 million were also reallocated to pandemic related assistance from existing projects, with $17 million from the Local Development Support Project (LDSP), $15 million from the General Education Modernization Project (GEMP), $9 million from the Sri Lanka Primary Healthcare System Strengthening Project (PHSSP) and $15 million from the Climate Smart Irrigated Agriculture Project (CSIAP).